 3. Enable the Pantheon Apache Solr Module

-Once enabled, click Configure, or navigate to Administration > Configuration > Pantheon Apache Solr.
+Once enabled, click Configure, or navigate to Administration > Configuration > Search and metadata > Pantheon Apache Solr.

 4. Post the schema.xml Using the Pantheon Apache Solr Module

 The next step is to post the schema.xml, which describes Drupal fields to the Solr search indexer.
 Posting the schema will activate the Solr server for the site environment.
 Click Post schema.xml.

 Choose the appropriate schema for the module that you are using (apachesolr or search_api_solr) and Solr version (3.5.0).
 In the vast majority of cases, you will want to use 3.x/schema.xml.
 Do not attempt to use schemas intended for different versions of Solr, because it won't work.
 When you've made your selection, click Post schema.